Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-where the trace is taken for quaternions.
-We refer to \eqref{bulk Nahm eq} and \eqref{boundary Nahm eq} together with the reality conditions as the caloron Nahm equations.
-Note that some modification of the Nahm equations is necessary for the cases with holonomy parameter $\mu_1$.
+where the trace is taken over the quaternion components.
+We refer to \eqref{bulk Nahm eq} and \eqref{boundary Nahm eq}, together with the reality conditions, as the caloron Nahm equations.
+Note that some modification of the Nahm equations is necessary for cases with a non-zero holonomy parameter $\mu_1$.